 - Which problems can you solve?

 - Are there people out there who would want this knowledge or have those problems?

 - And most importantly, would they pay for it?

-If you can work out the answers to those questions, the actual writing of an ebook becomes a lot less intimidating.
+If you can work out the answers to those questions, the actual writing of an ebook or the creation of a low content book becomes less intimidating.

-Amazon is an obvious choice but Blurb, Payhip and Selz are other options.
+Amazon is an obvious choice if you’re interested in the Kindle Direct Publishing (KDP) Plbut Blurb, Payhip and Selz are other options.
 Just take a sec to read the fine print on the fees different platforms charge so you know what you’re paying to host your ebook on their site.

 Their sites are beautiful, as are their stock photos and that’s why people are willing to pay their membership fees to use them.